sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/algebraic_combinatorics/walks.rst

 Walks in graphs
 ===============

-This section provides some examples on Chapter 1 of Stanley's book.
+This section provides some examples on Chapter 1 of Stanley's book [Stanley2013]_.

 We begin by creating a graph with 4 vertices::